Learn More

 Diagnostic Medical Sonography Degree Program - Associate of Applied Science

-The Diagnostic Medical Sonography Program prepares health professionals to function in a medical office, clinic or hospital as medical sonographers.
+The Diagnostic Medical Sonography Program prepares health professionals to function in a medical office, clinic, or hospital as medical sonographers.
 The diagnostic medical sonographer provides patient services using medical ultrasound under the supervision of a physician responsible for the use and interpretation of ultrasound procedures.

 The Diagnostic Medical Sonography Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC/DMS).

-A minimum grade of "C" must be earned in all courses required for graduation listed on the degree plan.
+A minimum grade of "C" must be earned in all courses required for graduation, as listed on the degree plan.
 Students successfully completing the program will be awarded the Associate of Applied Science Degree in Diagnostic Medical Sonography.
 Applicants may obtain additional information relating to the program by contacting the program director.